Dyckman Street station (IRT Broadway–Seventh Avenue Line): Early and mid-20th century

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street, including those at Dyckman Street, were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
-A contract for the platform extensions at Dyckman Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946.
+A contract for the platform extensions at Dyckman Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946, with an estimated cost of $3.891 million.
 The platform extensions at these stations were opened in stages.
 On April 6, 1948, the platform extension at Dyckman Street opened.
 At the same time, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.

 Late 20th century to present

 In April 1988, the New York City Transit Authority (NYCTA) unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service began on August 21, 1989, skip-stop service was implemented during rush hours and middays.
 Dyckman Street was served by the 1 at all times.
 On September 4, 1994, midday skip-stop service was discontinued.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 The control house was renovated between 1990 and 1991.
 The station was listed on the National Register of Historic Places on September 17, 2004.

 Starting in 2010, the station was renovated as part of a $45 million project.
 The project included rehabilitation of the tunnel portal, realignment and rehabilitation of the platforms and installation of new cast iron lighting fixtures.
 Initially, no elevators were planned for the Dyckman Street station because it was not on the MTA's list of "key stations" that would receive disabled access under the Americans with Disabilities Act of 1990 (ADA).
 The United Spinal Association subsequently filed a lawsuit to stop the project because it did not include elevators.
 The suit was settled in 2011, and an elevator to the southbound platform was built.
-No elevator was added to the northbound platform because, at the time, the geology was determined to be too difficult to accommodate an elevator there.
 The project was completed in February 2014.

+Originally, no elevator was added to the northbound platform because, at the time the southbound elevator was built, the geology was determined to be too difficult to accommodate an elevator there.
 The unidirectional accessibility received complaints from disabled riders, who were forced to backtrack several stations if they wanted to exit or enter the station northbound.
 Northbound accessibility was proposed in February 2019 as part of the MTA's "Fast Forward" program.
-A contract for the northbound elevator was awarded in December 2020.
+A contract for the northbound elevator was awarded in December 2020, with funding that was originally earmarked for the Penn Station Access project.
+The new elevator was almost complete by early 2023, and it went into service in July 2023.